 WAIVER OF NOTICE

-Whenever any notice is required to be given by these Bylaws or by statute, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
+Whenever any notice is required to be given by these By-Laws or by statute, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.

 AMENDMENT OF THE BYLAWS

-A. The Board of Trustees may amend these Bylaws at any Regular or Special Meeting of the Board of Trustees at which two-thirds of the entire membership of the Board at that time in office are present and voting, provided at least fifteen days’ written notice is given of the time, place, and object of such Meeting.
+IX.A.
+The Board of Directors may amend these Bylaws at any Regular or Special Meeting of the Board of Directors at which two-thirds of the Board are voting, provided at least fifteen days’ written notice is given of the time, place, and object of such Meeting.

-B. The Members may amend these Bylaws at any Regular or Special Meeting of the Members by a vote of the majority of the Members present and voting, provided at least fifteen days’ written notice is given of the time, place, and object of such meeting.
+IX.B.
+The Members may amend these By-Laws at any Regular or Special Meeting of the Members by a vote of two thirds of the Members in good standing, provided at least fifteen days’ written notice is given of the time, place, and object of such meeting.

 ROBERT’S RULES OF ORDER